 - Food and drinks are available at NACIS Night Out.
 Check the online program for this year’s details.
 Tickets are more expensive at the door, so be sure to buy yours early!

-- Thursday evening is the closing banquet.
-Dinner will be served, followed by a guest speaker or other plenary event.
+- Friday evening is the closing banquet.
+Dinner will be served, there will be a raffle, and awards for the Student Map Competitions will be announced.
 Check the online program for this year’s details.

 - The final event of the main conference is a game of Geodweeb Geopardy!
 Four teams of contestants compete in front of a live audience.
 If you’d like to join a team, sign up at the registration desk.
 Geopardy is a NACIS tradition — don’t miss it!

 - Snacks and coffee are available in the morning.